flatland-association/flatland-benchmarks/docs/DEVELOPMENT.md

 [Node.js](https://nodejs.org) must be installed.
 It runs frontend and backend code as well as local scripts (e.g. `npx lint-staged` which will lint and format staged source files).
 Node.js includes npm, which is required to install node modules.

+[Docker](https://www.docker.com) must be installed.
+It runs containers providing services like database and authentication in local dev.

 To complete your local setup, run

 ```bash